ArthurMY/CP3402-CMS-Prac06/README.md

 ## Practical 6
 ### The S.M.A.R.T goal of Prac 6
 By the end of Practical 6, I looked for the teammate and set up the target of the group.
-We discussion for the work distribution.
+We discussed the work distribution.
 Here are the S.M.A.R.T criteria:

 **Specific:**
 - Set up a private Slack channel for team communication.